 Its geometric structure traces back all the way to the mathematical Pythagorean era (approximately), and has striking similarities to various religious symbols.
 Energy is displaced based upon your core motives and desires, which is then reflected in your behavior.

-The official Riso-Hudson Enneagram Type Indicator (RHETI v2.5) is a choice-based test with 144 paired statements.
+The Riso-Hudson Enneagram Type Indicator (RHETI v2.5) is a choice-based test with 144 paired statements, developed by some of the most recognized experts in the field.
+Or, you can take Truity's free Enneagram test.

 Here’s a quick breakdown of the nine roles (and each core motive):